kevoreilly/CAPEv2/docs/book/src/usage/monitor.rst

 Practical examples
 ==================

-* Those examples can be outdated, but to get an idea is more than enough
+* For more and latest versions of examples can be found `here <https://github.com/kevoreilly/CAPEv2/tree/master/analyzer/windows/data/yara>`_

 .. code-block:: bash